SwayamInSync/SGEMM-Worklog/README.md

     smsp__sass_average_data_bytes_per_wavefront_mem_shared.pct                        %           30
     -------------------------------------------------------------------- -------------- ------------
   ```

-  Okay, these Nsight Compute profiling metrics provide a wealth of information about your kernel's performance.
-Let's distill them into a concise summary table, key observations, and a brief conclusion suitable for a README or report.

 ---

 * **Kernel Name:** `sgemm_hierarchical_warptiling_vectorized_kernel<128, 128, 16, 64, 64, 4, 8, 4, 128>`